moj-analytical-services/data-engineering-exports/README.md

 1. Create a new branch in this repository called either `push_dataset/<<new_project>>` or `pull_dataset/<<new_project>>`
 2. Create a new file in either `pull_datasets` or `push_datasets` called `new_project.yaml`
-3. Add your project name, target bucket (the bucket you want the files to go to) and list of Analytical Platform usernames to the new file, like this:
+3. Add your project name, target bucket (the bucket you want the files to go to), list of Analytical Platform usernames, and link to your data protection impact assessment, like this:

 ``` yaml
   name: new_project